 -

-Daniel Humphreys complained to the Independent Press Standards Organisation that a journalist acting on behalf of The Sun breached Clause 3 (Harassment) of the Editors’ Code of Practice on 22 July 2025.
+Edward Spence complained to the Independent Press Standards Organisation that The Irish News breached Clause 1 (Accuracy) of the Editors’ Code of Practice in an article headlined “Ian Paisley, the UVF and how the Troubles began”, published on 10 October 2025.

 Read more